 Nela started her career as an Operations Manager in Museums and Galleries in London.
 15 years on she shifted her focus to large events starting with the London 2012 Olympics at one of the most complex venues in the history of the Olympic games, Glasgow 2014 Commonwealth Games where she managed a cluster of venues and first ever European Games in Baku where she worked as an International Event Services Consultant.
 Nela thoroughly enjoys working at Kiltwalk due to the nature of its charitable work and the difference it makes in the local community.

 Stuart had built up over 10 years experience within the Finance Industry in Scotland before deciding he wanted a fresh challenge in his professional career.
 Stuart joined the Kiltwalk in 2013 and has built up good relationships within the Charity sector and is looking forward to continuing in playing his part and making The Kiltwalk a huge success.

 Susanne comes to the Kiltwalk with over 11 years cross sector marketing experience in Education, Healthcare, Entertainment, Travel and the Charity sector.
 After graduating from Strathclyde University with a Bachelor of Arts (Honours) degree in Marketing and Economics, she later developed her marketing ability in both agency and client side settings.

-With a strong foundation in marketing strategy, digital marketing and communications, brand development, business development and an unfaltering passion for social marketing, Susanne is enjoying the exciting challenge of continuing to develop the Kiltwalk brand and raise funds for Scotland’s children.
+With a strong foundation in marketing strategy, digital marketing and communications, brand development, business development and an unfaltering passion for social marketing, Susanne is enjoying the exciting challenge of continuing to develop the Kiltwalk brand and raise funds for charities all over Scotland.